Last Updated on August 30, 2023 by Christine Kaaloa

 ✅ This is an easy-going and open-minded group trip and we are there to have cultural experiences, make friends and have fun!

 ✅ This trip embraces a “spirit of adventure”.
-You should be okay with bumps along the way.
 You know that travel and weather can be unpredictable.
 Sometimes plans must change accordingly.
 Safety is our priority.

 ✅ You know that hot water may not always available, as some areas we visit have electrical blackouts.
 Some remote locations will lack mobile and land WiFi.

 ✅ Our hotel bathrooms are mostly western with the occasional pour-flush toilet.
 However, on our road trip and rest stops you are likely to experience the squat toilet, as it may be encountered in older places.
-Start strengthening those leg muscles!
 (My Squat Toilet Tips for ladies here and here).

 Who would not be a good fit